ABBERLEY NEIGHBOURHOOD PLAN STEERING GROUP

 The Neighbourhood Plan must be in line with the wider ambitions for growth and sustainability set out in the National Planning Policy Framework (NPPF) and the South Worcestershire Development Plan (SWDP).

-Aims of the Steering Committee
+Aims of the Steering Group

 To set out a plan for the evolution of the Parish of Abberley that benefits current and future Parishioners whilst allowing for sustainable economic and social growth and development.